microsoft/MPPC23-Power-Apps/lab2/README.md

 - Creating a Canvas App with Power Apps Copilot
 - Creating a solution
-- Adding the created application to the solution
+- Add the resources created by Power Apps Copilot to a solution

 ### Task 1: Create a Canvas App with Power Apps Copilot